McShelby/hugo-theme-relearn/exampleSite/content/dev/screenshots/_index.en.md

 **Content**:

-Show the [screenshot](#screenshot) page on different devices and different themes.
-Composition of different images.
+Show the [Demo Screenshot](#demo-screenshot) page on different devices and different themes.
+Composition of the different device screenshots into a template.

 The content should be: